bruceravel/demeter/documentation/Athena/bkg/norm.rst

    :target: ../_images/bkg_subtlepost_compare.png
    :width: 100%

+   Example of a subtle effect in how the post-edge line is chosen in a hydrated uranyl species.
+This compared the flattened XANES data for different choices of post-edge line in a hydrated uranyl species.

 .. subfigend::
    :width: 0.45
    :label: _fig-subtlepost

-   (Left) Example of a subtle effect in how the post-edge line is chosen in a hydrated uranyl species.
-(Right) Comparing the flattened XANES data for different choices of post-edge line in a hydrated uranyl species.

 In this example, the different choice for the lower bound of the normalization range (42 eV in one case, 125 eV in the other) has an